A Single-Exponential Time 2-Approximation Algorithm for Treewidth: Amortized local improvement

+The $w$-potential of a tree decomposition $T$ of width $k$ is bounded by $\OO(3^k k |V(T)|)$.
+Next we show that a pruned improvement operation on a largest bag $W$ of size $|W|=w+1$ decreases the $w$-potential by at least the number of editable bags.

-\begin{lemma} Let $T$ be a degree-3 tree decomposition of a graph $G$ of width $w$ with a root bag $W$ with $|W| = w+1$, $(C_1, C_2, C_3, X)$ a minimum split of $W$, and $t$ the number of editable bags of $T$ with respect to the split.
-We can obtain a degree-3 tree decomposition $T''$ of $G$ by removing the editable bags from $T$ and inserting at most $3t + 4$ bags in place of them.
-Moreover, $\phi(T'') \le \phi(T)-t$ and all of the new bags inserted have size $< |W|$. \end{lemma} \begin{proof} We start the construction of $T''$ similarly as $T'$ in Section~\ref{sec:split}, but limited only to editable bags.
-In particular, for each editable bag $B$ of $T$ we have bags $B^i = (B \cap (C_i \cup X)) \cup B^X$ for $i \in \{1,2,3\}$ in $T''$.
-Then we add a bag $X$ and connect the bags $W^i$ to $X$.
-The nodes of bags $W^i$ may become degree-4 here but we will handle that later.
+\begin{lemma} Let $T$ be a degree-3 rooted tree decomposition of width $w$, $W$ the root bag of $T$ with $|W| = w+1$, and $(C_1, C_2, C_3, X)$ a minimum split of $W$.
+If $T'$ is the pruned improved tree decomposition of $T$ with respect to $W$ and $(C_1, C_2, C_3, X)$, and $t$ is the number of editable bags, then $\phi_w(T') \le \phi_w(T) - t$. \end{lemma} \begin{proof} The tree decomposition $T'$ will have four types of bags: bags $B^i$ corresponding to covered bags $B$ of $T$, bags $B^i$ corresponding to editable non-root bags of $T$, bags $W^i$ and $W^{i'}$ corresponding to the root bag $W$ of $T$, and the bag $X$.